Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Introduction

 \textbf{Existing solutions.} A variety of approaches have been used to tackle the anomaly detection challenge.
 Early methods relied on statistics and models, such as ARIMA for forecasting and EWMA for tracking changes from smoothed baselines \cite{box2015time, roberts2000control}.
 These methods are interpretable and efficient, but they struggle with non-linearities and multivariable dependencies.
 Traditional machine learning techniques like isolation forests and one-class SVMs \cite{scholkopf2001estimating} offered better generality but still weakly considered time correlations.
 This limitation reduced their effectiveness in changing environments.
 Deep learning methods transformed the field by allowing non-linear modelling of complex time series.
 Autoencoders and recurrent networks \cite{hinton2006reducing, graves2012long} learned normal patterns and identified anomalies based on reconstruction or prediction errors.
-However, these methods can be hard to calibrate.
+However, these methods can be hard to calibrate because residual magnitudes drift with regime changes and variance, and thresholding is often heuristic \cite{blazquez2021review,hundman2018lstm}.
 Benign noise, rare but normal patterns, and shifts in data distribution often lead to inflated error metrics, resulting in false positives.
 Variational Autoencoders \cite{kingma2013auto, su2019robust} added probabilistic reconstruction, which made them more robust, but they also introduced training instability and increased computational demands.
-Recently, attention-based models like the Anomaly Transformer \cite{xu2021anomaly} and contrastive frameworks such as DCdetector~\cite{yang2023dcdetector} have achieved strong results on benchmark datasets.
+Recently, attention-based models like the Anomaly Transformer \cite{xu2021anomaly} and contrastive frameworks such as DCDetector~\cite{yang2023dcdetector} have achieved strong results on benchmark datasets.
 By using self-attention, these models better capture long-range relationships and interactions between multiple variables compared to earlier methods.
-Still, they have a major limitation: they don't have inductive biases to distinguish whether reconstruction or prediction errors indicate meaningful structural anomalies or just minor fluctuations.
+Still, they have a major limitation: they do not have inductive biases to distinguish whether reconstruction or prediction errors indicate meaningful structural anomalies or just minor fluctuations.
 This shortcoming often results in missing subtle timing disruptions and generating false alarms in high-variance but normal situations.